Why not make the switch to vegan milk? It’s tastier, cruelty-free, and better for the planet.

 The Rise of Vegan Milk in Paper Cartons

-Brands sold in aseptic packaging remain widely available.
-It makes sense to keep a few boxes in your pantry for camping trips, power outages, and disaster preparedness.
-These products typically keep for more than a year, but once opened they must be refrigerated and finished within about a week.
-For everyday needs, it makes sense to purchase brands sold in the refrigerated section since the packaging is less wasteful and the cost is lower.
+Brands sold in aseptic packaging remain available, and it’s sensible to keep a few boxes in your pantry for camping trips, power outages, and disaster preparedness.
+Aseptically packaged vegan milk typically keeps for more than a year, but once opened it should be refrigerated and finished within about a week.

 Nutrition